418sec/huntr/bounties/npm/ant-design-pro/1/README.md

 ant-design-pro is an out-of-box UI solution for enterprise applications as a React boilerplate.

-Affected versions of this package are vulnerable to Cross-site Scripting (XSS).
+This package is vulnerable to Cross-site Scripting (XSS).

-The `redirect` param in the login logic allows execution of javascript code.
+The `redirect` paramater in the logic allows execution of JavaScript code.